divyanshu0x16/DBEmail/README.md

 # DBEmail

-A electron application for querying data.
+A electron application for querying data in excel sheets and sending customized emails made for CMI, IITGN